 Please provide additional information if the importance of any specific academic or nonacademic factors differ by academic program.

 C8: SAT and ACT Policies

+C8A.
 Entrance exams

-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT or ACT scores in admission decisions for first-time, first-year, degree-seeking applicants: